Baton (law enforcement): United Kingdom

 Straight, side-handled (PR-24) and friction-lock batons were added to the list of offensive weapons in 2004 (except Scotland, where they were added in 2005), which prohibited their manufacture, sale, hire, offering for sale or hire, lending or giving to any other person under Section 141 Criminal Justice Act 1988.
-A loophole exists by way of martial arts weapons such as the Tonfa being legal to own, which is the exact same design as the PR-24 baton.
+A loophole exists by way of martial arts weapons such as the tonfa being legal to own, which is the exact same design as the side-handle baton.
 The telescopic truncheon – defined as being a truncheon which extends automatically by hand pressure applied to a button, spring or other device in or attached to its handle – was banned in the original 1988 order.

-Section 46 of the Offensive Weapons Act 2019, passed in May 2019, prohibits possession even in a private dwelling (e.g. home, closed off building site, behind a sales counter, etc.) previously, possession in private was permitted after meeting certain conditions based on ownership.
+Section 46 of the Offensive Weapons Act 2019, passed in May 2019, prohibits possession even in a private dwelling (e.g. home, closed off building site, behind a sales counter, etc.); previously, possession in private was permitted after meeting certain conditions based on ownership.

 United States

 Legality is determined by the laws of the individual states.
 Some, such as Vermont or Arizona, allow for legal carry in the absence of unlawful behavior or criminal intent.
 Others previously prohibited possession but constitutional challenges have overturned the bans, e.g. Connecticut v.
+DeCiccio (2009) and Hawaii.
+California has a general prohibition against the carrying of all "club" weapons by non-law enforcement.
+Constitutional challenges to California's law had failed prior to the United States Supreme Court's decision in New York State Rifle & Pistol Association, Inc. v.
+Bruen.
+However, in 2024, US District Court Judge Roger Benitez found that California's ban on club-like weapons was unconstitutional in light of the Supreme Court's Bruen opinion.

-DeCiccio (2009).
-And others, such as California, have general prohibitions against the carrying of all "club" weapons by non-law enforcement; constitutional challenges to California's law have failed.
-Such jurisdictions will sometimes make exceptions for persons employed as security guards or bodyguards, will provide for permits to be obtained for legal carry, or make exceptions for persons who complete an appropriate training course.
+Jurisdictions with general prohibitions will sometimes make exceptions for persons employed as security guards or bodyguards, will provide for permits to be obtained for legal carry, or make exceptions for persons who complete an appropriate training course.